 The bankruptcy process cannot:

-- Discharge debts that arise after a bankruptcy has been filed.
+- Eliminate new debts that come into play after a bankruptcy filing

 How long after filing for bankruptcy will the creditors stop calling?

 If they are following the law, your creditors must stop calling immediately after they become aware of your bankruptcy filing.

 Creditors can learn about your bankruptcy case a few different ways: from the bankruptcy court, from your Schaumburg attorney, or you directly.

 If you continue to receive harassing phone calls or contacts from your creditors even after filing your case, it’s a good idea to have your attorney speak with them directly.
 Most creditors will back down quickly, as they understand they can be held liable for attorney’s fees or even face court sanctions for continuing their collection efforts.